2023 Best Value Allied Health Professions Schools in Missouri

 Top 10 Best Allied Health Professions Schools

-Our analysis found State Fair Community College to be the best value school for allied health professions students who want to pursue a degree in Missouri.
-Located in the town of Sedalia, State Fair Community College is a public school with a small student population.
+Our 2023 rankings named State Fair Community College the best value school in Missouri for allied health professions students.
+Located in the town of Sedalia, State Fair Community College is a public college with a small student population.

-Read full report on Allied Health Professions at State Fair Community College
+Full Allied Health Professions at State Fair Community College Report

-Stephens also took the #5 spot in our Best Allied Health Professions Schools in Missouri rankings.
+Stephens not only placed well in our value ranking, but it is also #5 on our Best Allied Health Professions Schools in Missouri list.

 Saint Louis Community College undergraduate students pay an average of $5,295 in in-state tuition and fees each year.
 The average amount in student loans that allied health majors at Saint Louis Community College take out is $11,313.